ScottCampit/recall-python/README.md

 - The bot needs time to join the meeting and start recording
 - Transcripts are only available after the bot has successfully joined and recorded
-- Make sure your Recall.ai API key has the necessary permissions
-- Keep your API key secure and never commit it to version control

 ## Troubleshooting

 1. **API Key Issues**
    - Verify your API key in the `.env` file
-   - Ensure the API key starts with 'recall_'
    - Check if you have sufficient API credits

 2. **Bot Creation Issues**